alenambo02/Make-readmes-easily/Develop/README2.md

   - [License](#license)

   ## Description:
-  Puppies are cute.
+  We will be talking about why you should get a puppy.

   ## Installation:
-  Get yourself a puppy.
+  Go get you a puppy.

   ## Usage:
-  Adopt a puppy at your local shelter.
+  Go to your local shelter and adopt one.

   ## Credits:
   None at the moment.